 'Yet another important, long-standing business is the local newspaper series, the Chronicle - independently owned and providing a real contribution towards the vibrant community life in my constituency.
 Whilst many other newspapers struggle to survive today, the Chronicle is not only tremendously popular but has also expanded!
 When I was first elected in 2010, the two publications serving my constituency were the Congleton Chronicle and Sandbach Chronicle.
 To these have now been added the Alsager Chronicle.
 I know I can't go down the street after I get back from Parliament at the end of the week if I haven't read the Chron - because someone will very quickly mention to me something which is in it!

-'A key business in my constituency, which it has been very rewarding to support during my time as MP for Congleton, is the globally-innovative scientific research at Jodrell Bank, and its world-leading role in the Square Kilometre Array (SKA).
+'A key employer in my constituency, which it has been very rewarding to support during my time as MP for Congleton, is the globally-innovative scientific research at Jodrell Bank, and its world-leading role in the Square Kilometre Array (SKA).
 It was most heartening to hear of the Government's grant of £16.5m in August 2016 towards this fantastic work, and I am very proud that the iconic radio-telescope dish is in my constituency.
 Jodrell Bank is part of the science corridor, stretching from Daresbury Park to the former site of Astra-Zenica, in which so much national investment has been made during the course of this Government - a real economic confidence boost for this area - and it has been good to work with colleagues MPs, Graham Evans of Weaver Vale and David Rutley of Macclesfield, to ensure Government support and major investment for this work in our local areas.

 'It is great to see businesses flourish in the constituency, particularly small businesses - who are incredibly important - indeed, make up by far the large majority of local businesses.
 I know hard it is to start up and develop a business from scratch, having done so myself here in Cheshire, and run a business for over 20 years before entering Parliament.
 So I particularly enjoy supporting small businesses - every year I support them on Small Business Saturday by visiting them across the constituency.
 There is a photo in the gallery above of me in Sandbach at one of the best delis around.